elkingarcia11/google-cloud-storage-client/README.md

 export GOOGLE_APPLICATION_CREDENTIALS="/path/to/your/service-account-key.json"
 ```

-**Note**: The `GCSClient` uses service account authentication and requires both environment variables to be set.
+**Note**: The `GoogleCloudStorageClient` uses service account authentication and requires both environment variables to be set.

 ## Service Account Setup